dimmerz92/Sockets-in-C/README.md

 ## Dependencies
 - Bash shell
 - GCC compiler
-- C headers: stdio.h, stdlib.h, netdb.h, unistd.h, pthread.h, sys/types.h, sys/socket.h, and netinet/in.h
+- C headers: stdio.h, ctype.h, stdlib.h, string.h, pthread.h, openssl/evp.h, openssl/bio.h, openssl/ssl.h

 ## Introduction
 This is a submission for COSC540 - Computer Networks and Information Security at The University of New England (UNE).
 The submission contains two programs, the server and client, and two shell scripts to compile and run both programs.
 The server allows concurrent users to CONNECT with a client ID and subsequently add, delete, or manipulate data with the PUT, GET, and DELETE commands.
+This is done using elliptic curve cryptography from the OpenSSL library.

 ## Instructions
 ### Running the server